porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/color/color.design.md

 ---

-## Porsche UI color palette
+## Porsche Design System color palette

-The Porsche UI color palette includes both Brand Colors and Neutral Colors.
+The Porsche Design System color palette includes both Brand Colors and Neutral Colors.
 They must always be used in 100% opacity.
-The Porsche UI Kit Sketch library provides both
+The Porsche Design System Sketch library provides both

 ### Brand colors
-The Porsche brand colors are the core of the Porsche UI color palette.
+The Porsche brand colors are the core of the Porsche Design System color palette.
 The usage and proportion of brand colors within a UI is defined by the specific Porsche color theme in use.